-Student Name: Date: Grade Level Teacher: Date of Incident: Student's description of how they failed to meet the Co ode of Conduct: Student's reason for why they failed to meet the Code of Conduct: Student's description of the emotions they were feeling g when the incident occurred: Student's explanation of wha t they might do differently y next time to meet with the Code of Conduct: Student's goa l for the future:
+Student Name: Date:

+Grade Level Teacher: Date of Incident:

+Student's reason for why they failed to meet the Code of Conduct:

+Student's description of the emotions they were feeling g when the incident occurred:

+y next time to meet with the Code of Conduct:

+Student's goa l for the future:

 Ask why the student has chosen that goal:

-ATTACHMENT C:

 Reflections on Expectations Process

 Self-Reflection Form

-Student Name: Date: -

-Please describe in your own words what happened:
+Student Name: Date: Please describe in your own words what happe ned:

-Please describe what emoti ons you were feeling when the incident hap pened:
+Please describe what emotions you were feeling g when the incident happened:

-What will you do next time? ı
+What will you do next time?

+·

 REP Coordinator Signature:

 Building Principal Signature:

 Parent/Guardian Signature:

-The Student Youth Development Program (SYD) is a program developed around a simple premise, it is more important to understand what has triggered the student's behavior than creating a punitive system of punishment built around the concept "If you do the crime you must pay the time."
+The Student Youth Development Program (SYD) is a program developed around a simple premise; it is more important to understand what has triggered the student's behavior than creating a punitive system of punishment built around the concept "If you do the crime, you must pay the time."
 This is not to say there is not an appropriate disciplinary response to each infraction.
-A list of infractions and subsequent consequences is attached to this document as Attachment D. When students misbehave there has to be some type of consequence, however by understanding what factors may be the root cause of a student's negative behavior we are highly successful at preventing a repetition of the same behavior in the future.
-Not only is there a decrease in repeat offenders since the initial behavior has been effectively addressed, it also prevents in most cases, an escalation to a more serious infraction.
+A list of infractions and subsequent consequences is attached to this document as Attachment D. When students misbehave there has to be some type of consequence, however by understanding what factors the root cause of a student's negative behavior maybe we are highly successful at preventing a repetition of the same behavior in the future.
+Not only is there a decrease in repeat offenders since the initial behavior has been effectively addressed, but it also prevents in most cases, an escalation to a more serious infraction.